 The variety of partnerships developed by the Westwood Branch staff demonstrates the vibrancy and vitality of this small branch in this active community.
 Working together with the Southwest Priority Board and Westwood Collaborative Network, the Library strengthens the neighborhood.
 Partnerships with nonprofits such as Family Unity ’95 and the Wesley Community Center keep the Branch as an integral partner for youth, families, and seniors.
 And of course, their strong commitment to education is demonstrated in partnerships with Dayton Boys Preparatory, Edison K-8.
 Residence Park K-8, Mary Queen of Peace, Westwood K-8, and Thurgood Marshall High School.

-An expansive new West Branch Library will be built at the corner of Abbey Avenue and Route 35 on the site of the original Wright Airplane Factory – just a block off of West Third Street and less than a mile from the current Madden Hills and Westwood Branches.
-Design work is underway.
-The state-of-the-art facility is scheduled for completion in late 2018.
+An expansive new West Branch Library will be built at the corner of Abbey Avenue and Route 35 on the site of the original Wright Airplane Factory – just a block off West Third Street and less than a mile from the current Madden Hills and Westwood Branches.
+Property acquisition is taking time but moving forward.